iarsystems/iar-risc-v-gd32v-eval/contributions/template/README.md

 * All the drivers from the GD32VF103 Firmware Library are included by default.

-* All the BSP drivers for the IAR GD32V RISC-V Eval Board are included by default.
+* All the BSP drivers for the IAR RISC-V  GD32V Eval board are included by default.